foxitsoftware/FoxitPDFSDKForWeb-NextJS-Example/README.md

 cd nextjs-websdk
 npm install
 ```
-### 3. New a directory `nextjs-websdk/public/FoxitPDFSDKForWeb` and copy the following directories from `nextjs-websdk/node_modules/@foxitsoftware/foxit-pdf-sdk-for-web-library`.
-- lib
-- server
-### 4. Update the licenseSN and licenseKey values in `nextjs-websdk/src/pages/index.js` with your own licenseSN and licenseKey that you received from sales.
+### 3. Update the licenseSN and licenseKey values in `nextjs-websdk/src/pages/index.js` with your own licenseSN and licenseKey that you received from sales.
-### 5. Start snapshot serve.
+### 4. Start snapshot serve.
 Navigate to `nextjs-websdk/public/FoxitPDFSDKForWeb/server/snapshot`, and execute:
 ```shell
 npm install
 npm run start
 ```
-### 6. Run project.
+### 5. Run project.
 - Development mode:
 ```shell
 npm run dev